ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.1.2 =
+* set maximum z-index for dialog to evade see-through effect on some themes
+* fix errors on multisite installation
+* password-protected posts don't get "Ctrl+Enter" caption appended anymore
+* some HTML layout fixes

 = 1.1.1 =
 * added an indent in front of Mistape caption to separate it from previous content.
 This fixed embedded objects not being processed by WordPress if they were in the end of the post content with Mistape caption enabled.